 The June 25, 1992 order was issued ex parte pursuant to section 44 of the Companies Act of Nova Scotia which states in relevant part:

 The Minister took the position that the section 85 election was invalid because the preference shares had not been validly issued in 1985.
 He also argued that the capital dividend declared on December 31, 1985 was a taxable shareholder benefit under subsection 15(1) of the Act because all the steps necessary to perfect the issuance of the preference shares were not in fact and in law completed by December 31, 1985.
-With respect to the latter issue Judge Bowman agreed with the Minister and held that for dividends to be payable on a class of shares all necessary steps for the valid issuance of the shares must in fact and law have been completed at that time: "Dividends cannot become payable on embryonic shares" (at 1111).
+With respect to the latter issue Judge Bowman agreed with the Minister and held that for dividends to be payable on a class of shares all necessary steps for the valid issuance of the shares must in fact and law have been completed at that time: “Dividends cannot become payable on embryonic shares” (at 1111).
 In reaching that conclusion Judge Bowman questioned whether an order of the Supreme Court of Nova Scotia could have retroactive effect to a time when the Dale Corporation was not subject to the law of Nova Scotia.
-After referring to Hillis et al v.
-The Queen, 83 DTC 5365 (F.C.A.) and The Queen v.
-The Boger Estate, 93 DTC 5276 (F.C.A.), he concluded that "whatever might be the effect of a specific statutory provision, a court order purporting to have retroactive effect cannot create a state of affairs in an earlier year that did not in fact exist" (at 1112).
+After referring to Hillis v.
+R., (1983), 83 D.T.C.
+5365 (Fed.
+C.A.)
+(F.C.A.) and Boger Estate v.
+Minister of National Revenue, (1993), 93 D.T.C.
+5276 (Fed.
+C.A.)
+(F.C.A.), he concluded that “whatever might be the effect of a specific statutory provision, a court order purporting to have retroactive effect cannot create a state of affairs in an earlier year that did not in fact exist” (at 1112).

 Judge Bowman went on to reject the Minister’s argument that the section 85 election was invalid because the preference shares were not issued simultaneously with the transfer of the property or within the same taxation year.
 He reasoned that the Minister’s interpretation of section 85 was unduly restrictive and would defeat the purpose underlying that provision.
 In the opinion of Judge Bowman, the words “consideration that includes shares” contained in subsections 85(1) and (2) do not imply that shares must necessarily be issued simultaneously with the transfer of property to a corporation or indeed within the same taxation year.
 In his opinion, it is sufficient for purposes of compliance with section 85 that there be a binding obligation to issue shares at the time the property is transferred and that the shares be issued within a period that, in all the circumstances, is reasonable.
 On the facts of the present case Judge Bowman held that both of those requirements were satisfied, at the very latest by June 25, 1992 and probably by May 22, 1991 if not July 27, 1989.
 Accordingly, the taxpayers were entitled to succeed on this issue.